-Leaves: submerged, feathery, limp when out of water, 4 – 5 leaves whorl around the stem at each node.
-Typically uniform in diameter, consists of more than 12 thread like pairs of leaflets that resemble bones on a fish spine.
+Leaves: submerged, feathery, limp when out of the water, 4 – 5 leaves whorl around the stem at each node.
+Typically uniform in diameter consists of more than 12 thread-like pairs of leaflets that resemble bones on a fish spine.

 Flowers: tiny, inconspicuous, and located in the axils of flower bracts, either four petals or without.
 Flower spike rises 2 – 4” above the water surface.

 Fruit: globoid-ovoid in shape measuring 2 mm.
 Long with 4 lateral lobes; these lobes are smooth, except along their margins, where they may be slightly warty.
 Each fruit divides into 4 chunky 3-sided seeds.

 Stem: slender, thickened below the flower, doubles in width further down the stem, becomes leafless near the base.
 Usually, 3 -10’ long but can reach 33’ in length.
 Often branch repeatedly at the water’s surface.

 Reproduction: primarily by fragmentation due to boating and wave action.
 Fragments stay alive for weeks if kept moist.
 They also reproduce by runners.
 Therefore, it is important to Clean, Drain, Dry all watercraft before entering and leaving a body of water.

 Physical Control: Hand-pulling is the best method for small infestations.
 Raking is also an option.
 All plant fragments must be removed from the water and shoreline to prevent spreading the infestation.
 Bottom barrios (sheets of materials, attached to a lake bottom) can be used locally around docks by preventing plant growth by blocking sunlight.

 Chemical Control: 2,4-D and Fluridone are the most commonly used chemicals to control this species.
 However, both of these have mixed results and can affect native plant populations.
 Permits are required for chemical applications in aquatic and sensitive habitats; always follow chemical instructions.